UK Visas FAQS - Nacel English School London

 You can stay in the UK as a student in an accredited institution (like Nacel English School London) without needing a visa for up to 6 months.

-You only need a valid passport, which has to be valid for the whole time I am in the UK.
+You need a valid passport, which has to be valid for the whole time you are in the UK.

 If you are under 18 and travelling alone, you may need a letter from your parent or your guardian telling their contact details and consent for you to travel to the UK.